-The Group retains Non-traded equity risk through business activities in divisions including Institutional Banking and Markets, and Wealth Management.
+The Group retains Non-traded equity risk through business activities in Wealth Management.
 This activity is subject to governance arrangements approved by the Risk Committee, and is monitored within the Risk Management function.

 A 20-day, 97.5% confidence VaR is used to measure the economic impact of adverse changes in value.
-The 30 June 2016 VaR measure is \$34 million (30 June 2015: \$58 million) (refer also to section 9 "Equity Risk", page 66).
+The 30 June 2017 VaR measure is \$26 million (30 June 2016: \$34 million) (refer also to section 9 "Equity Risk", page 66).